Frequently Asked Questions About Lake George

 Where is the best spot to watch the fireworks?

-Most Thursdays during July and August feature spectacular fireworks displays around 9:00PM.
+Most Thursdays during July and August feature spectacular fireworks displays around 9:00PM (NOTE: the weekly fireworks have been canceled for 2020).
 The best place to watch the fireworks is in Lake George Village along Beach Road (near the steamboat docks) or on the stretch of waterfront between the Visitors' Center and Shepard Park.
 If you have a boat, you can also catch the fireworks from the water!

 Are the fireworks ever cancelled?
 How will I know if they are?